Plain White T's: Come on Over, Stop and lineup changes (1999–2003)

-In 2000, the band recorded its first album, titled Come on Over.
+In 2000, the band recorded its first album, titled Come On Over.
 In 2002, the band self-financed the recording of Stop, a full-length album that attracted the attention of Fearless Records.
-While the band toured in support for the album, both Fletcher and Mast left and were replaced by Tim Lopez and Mike Retondo.
-Shortly after in 2003, Tirio decided to switch from drumming to rhythm guitar and a new drummer named De'Mar Hamilton was added to the line-up.
+While the band toured in support for the album, both Fletcher and Mast left in 2003; they were replaced by Tim Lopez and Mike Retondo.
+Shortly after, Tirio decided to switch from drumming to rhythm guitar and new drummer De'Mar Hamilton was added to the line-up.

 All That We Needed (2004–2007)

 The 2005 release, All That We Needed, was the first studio album from the reformed line-up, and featured the single "Hey There Delilah".
 In 2006 the band signed to Hollywood Records and recorded Every Second Counts, featuring a new version of "Hey There Delilah" with a string section.
 Every Second Counts was released in September 2006.
 That same year, "Hey There Delilah" reached #1 on the Billboard Hot 100 chart for two weeks.
 The song was written for the track star Delilah DiCrescenzo, whom Higgenson had met in 2002.
 The song received two Grammy nominations, and Every Second Counts was certified gold.
 In early 2006, the band teamed up with Motion City Soundtrack for a winter/spring tour.